 The “Internet of Things” (IoT) is no longer just a topic of conversation at your workplace or outside of it.
 It is no longer just a concept with some potential impact on how we live and how we work.
 The IoT is happening right now.
 It is already here.

-The number of “connected” devices into people’s homes and their day-to-day routines is on the rise.
+The number of “connected” devices in people’s homes and their day-to-day routines is on the rise.
 Moreover, it will continue to grow.
-And, by 2025, you’ll have at least ten active IoT devices in your home.
+And by 2025, you’ll have at least ten active IoT devices in your home.

 You’ll get “the kit” at the same time with the new WIFI router and your upgraded internet contract.
 All free, as part of Virgin’s new partnership with F.C.A. and the N.H.S.

 Hacked.
 Over and over again.
 I am sure you still remember “the Sony hack.”
 Or, a more recent case, the hacked database of the U.S. Office of Personnel Management.
 It was a breach that exposed more than 21.5 million government employees.
-From lab. employees to cleared spies.
+From lab.
+Employees to clear spies.
 They all had their secrets spilled and had their lives put at risk.

 Let’s face it.
 Even the most powerful governments in the world are far from immune to hackers.
-Tell me now that you still believe that some cheap products like the internet-connected dolls and baby cams are better protected?
+Tell me now that you still believe that some cheap products like internet-connected dolls and baby cams are better protected.
 Think again.